RashaadB/ai-ml-learning/Capstone Project/README.md

   - Add unit tests for data loading and label parsing so mistakes are caught early.

-## Notes about authorship and license

-This repository contains work produced for a capstone project.
-If you share the project, add a license file to clarify how others can use the code and data.

-## Contact and further help

-If you need specific help running a notebook, training the YOLO model, or reproducing the TF-IDF artifacts, tell me the operating system, Python version, and whether you have a GPU.
-I can provide step by step commands to run locally.

 ## Short checklist to get started

 1. Create and activate a virtual environment.